 Years and miles evaporate

-the strong, bright gleam of
+leaving the strong, bright gleam of

-friendship holds true.
+friendship lighthouse true.

-Holds true like trees that have
+Holding true like the trees weathered

-weathered decades of sun as we
+through decades of sun as we

 weathered our own wearying